TJ Friedl Player Props: Reds vs. Padres

 TJ Friedl At The Plate

-- Friedl is batting .309 with 12 doubles, three triples, six home runs and 21 walks.
+- Friedl has 12 doubles, three triples, six home runs and 21 walks while batting .302.

-- He has gone deep in 10.2% of his games this season, and 2.5% of his plate appearances.
+- He has hit a home run in six games this season (10.0%), homering in 2.5% of his plate appearances.

-- In 19 games this season (32.2%), Friedl has picked up an RBI, and in six of those games (10.2%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- In 19 games this year (31.7%), Friedl has picked up an RBI, and in six of those games (10.0%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 23 of 59 games this year, and more than once 7 times.
+- He has scored in 38.3% of his games this year, with two or more runs scored in 11.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.